mdclyburn/boat-utils/README.md

 License
 =======
 Under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE for more information.